JohnH2448/PyFrame/README.md

 # PyFrame
 ## Beginner Friendly Terminal Graphics Engine
 ### Description
 PyFrame is a graphics engine that renders live frames to a terminal.
-The engine is build for beginners and experts alike to use with minimal implimentation.
+The engine is built for beginners and experts alike to use with minimal implimentation.
 Everything needed to build a game, demo, frame, or even livesteam is included in a single script designed for maximum portability and ease of use.

 ### Usage
 PyFrame supports a variety of potential use cases:
 - Terminal based games